Individuals with Disabilities in Tucson: Education, Employment, and Earnings in 2022

 During the 2021–22 school year, more than 80% of students with disabilities in Arizona were either white (35.8%) or Hispanic/Latino (46.8%).
 Additionally, the percentage of students with disabilities who are non-English Learners (non-EL) was higher (89.3%) than the percentage of students who were English Learners (EL), which was 10.7%.

-It's crucial to offer enhanced special education services to disabled students, as these will enable them to secure higher-paying employment opportunities and prevent them from abandoning their pursuit of higher education.
+It's crucial to offer enhanced special education services to disabled students, as these opportunities will enable them to secure higher-paying employment opportunities and prevent them from abandoning their pursuit of higher education.

 Employment